HarshRohila/rohilaharsh/apps/web-dev-blog/content/posts/rxjs.md

 This `state$` will emit values whenever state changes.
 The component can subscribe to this state$ to know when to update

 For storing state we can use `BehaviorSubject` available in RxJS.
-Its a special type of Subject and a Subject is a special type of stream

-Subject: using this stream we can produce/emit values in the stream

-BehaviorSubject: is a Subject which can hold state (or last produced/emitted value)

 Lets define type of our State.
 Lets say we are building a Todo component, so we will store todos